russellacraig/tf-bpg-pve-k3s/README.md

 VM.PowerMgmt \
 User.Modify"
 ```
-assign the pve terraform role to the pve terraform user account
+Assign the PVE terraform role to the PVE terraform user account:
 ```bash
 $ pveum aclmod / -user terraform@pve -role Terraform
 ```
-create a token for the pve terraform user account
+Create a token for the PVE terraform user account:
 > [!IMPORTANT]
-> record this for terraform.tfvars, you will not be able to recover this later
+> Record this for terraform.tfvars, you will not be able to recover this later.
 ```bash
 $ pveum user token add terraform@pve token -privsep 0
 ```
-enable snippets on local storage
+Enable snippets on local storage:
 ```bash
 $ pvesm set local --content vztmpl,backup,iso,snippets
 ```
 ## Terraform PVE Onboarding (SSH)
-due to limitations with the pve api, some provider actions must be performed via ssh, so create a linux system user on the pve host
+Due to limitations with the PVE, some provider actions must be performed via SSH, so create a linux system user on the PVE host:
 ```bash
 $ useradd -m terraform
 ```
-install sudo
+Install sudo
 ```bash
 $ apt install sudo
 ```
-add the terraform user to sudoers:
+Add the terraform user to sudoers:
 ```bash
 $ visudo -f /etc/sudoers.d/terraform
 ```
-content to be added to /etc/sudoers.d/terraform:
+Content to be added to /etc/sudoers.d/terraform:
 ```
 terraform ALL=(root) NOPASSWD: /sbin/pvesm
 terraform ALL=(root) NOPASSWD: /sbin/qm
 terraform ALL=(root) NOPASSWD: /usr/bin/tee /var/lib/vz/*
 ```
-Add your public key to the authorized_keys of the terraform account
+Add your public key to the authorized_keys of the terraform account:
 ```bash
 $ mkdir ~terraform/.ssh
 $ chmod 700 ~terraform/.ssh